angelnga/surfs_up/README.md

 # surfs_up
-Use SQLAlchemy to query temperature data for the months of June and December in Oahu (Hawaii), in order to determine if the surf and ice cream shop business is sustainable year-round.
-Building webpages with Flask to hold the result for
+Use SQLAlchemy to query from SQLite temperature data for the months of June and December in Oahu (Hawaii), in order to determine if the surf and ice cream shop business is sustainable year-round.
+Building webpages with Flask to hold the result, so that the board of directors will be able to easily access the analysis.
+<a href = "https://github.com/angelnga/surfs_up/blob/main/app.py"> app.py </a>
 ## Overview
 Using Python, Pandas functions and methods, and SQLAlchemy to filter the date column of the Measurements table in the hawaii.sqlite database to retrieve all the temperatures for the month of June and December.
 Then convert those temperatures to a list, create a DataFrame from the list, and generate the summary statistics.